darricheng/darricheng/README.md

 **General info**

 - 👨‍💻 Professionally, I work mainly with TypeScript
-- 🛠 I'm sharpening my skills with Rust and Go
+- 🛠 I'm sharpening my skills with Rust
 - ✍️ I write at [my website](https://darricheng.com)
 - 📫 You can reach me on [LinkedIn](https://linkedin.com/in/darric-heng)